sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 This cheat sheet style guide can help you get up to speed with Sourcegraph commands quickly.
 For more thorough tutorials on using Sourcegraph, refer to our [tutorials](https://learn.sourcegraph.com/tags/sourcegraph) and our [documentation](https://docs.sourcegraph.com/).

-You can use these commands on either [Sourcegraph cloud](https://sourcegraph.com/search) or your own [Sourcegraph instance](https://docs.sourcegraph.com/admin/install).
+You can use these commands on either [Sourcegraph Cloud](https://sourcegraph.com/search) or your own [Sourcegraph instance](https://docs.sourcegraph.com/admin/install).

 ## Searching an organization’s repository

 By default, Sourcegraph lets you search globally, providing you with results from all the repositories you have access to.
-On Sourcegraph cloud, this includes all currently indexed open source repositories.
+On Sourcegraph Cloud, this includes all currently indexed open source repositories.
 The `repo` command lets you dial down to the single repository level.

 ### Searching for or within a repository